José de Udaeta

-José de Udaeta (1919 in Barcelona, Spain – 2009 in Barcelona) was a Spanish dancer, castanet player and choreographer.
+José Luis de Udaeta París (27 May 1919 in Barcelona, Spain – 14 September 2009 in Sant Feliu de Guixols) was a Spanish dancer, castanet player and choreographer.
 His first performances in classical and modern ballet were made under a pseudonym, being the root for his development as a dancer, choreographer, teacher and castanet virtuoso and author for more than 50 years.